 Sequence of Returns

-The order of withdrawals from your portfolio is your sequence of returns and this can have lasting impacts on the longevity of your savings.
+The order of withdrawals from your portfolio is your sequence of returns, and this can have lasting impacts on the longevity of your savings.

 Considering tax-deferred investment accounts that can provide lifetime income and aren’t tied to the ups and downs of the market is a good way to ride out volatility.
-Some indexed options allow for growth with the market but simultaneously protect from substantial loss if markets go down as well.
+Some indexed options allow for growth with the market but simultaneously help protect from substantial loss if markets go down as well.

 The Long Game